Gateway and sharding

 • Default to maxShards: 'auto'.

-• Keep compress on (zlib-stream cuts gateway bandwidth a lot).
+• Keep compress on (transport compression cuts gateway bandwidth a lot).

 • Use disableEvents for noisy events you ignore.